vodovorot-guides/vodovorot-guides.github.io/enh/rotation_en.md

 ## Priority list

 Spell priority list against **2** or more targets that changes dynamically based on selected talents, legendary and covenant.
-If any procs or buffs are not listed, then in this case they do not affect the priority of abilities.
+If any procs or buffs are not listed, then they do not affect the priority of abilities.

 * {:.lf-apl}**Important note!** When playing with [Lashing Flames](https://www.wowhead.com/spell=334046/), always try to hit a target with [Flame Shock](https://www.wowhead.com/spell=188389) with [Lava Lash](https://www.wowhead.com/spell=60103)), but without the debuff of [Lashing Flames](https://www.wowhead.com/spell=334046/).
 Maintaining the debuff from this talent on as many targets as possible is the basis of Enhance AoE rotation.
 Use [Plater Mod](https://wago.io/o9Q7MSLDi) to easily keep track of both debuffs.